dt-cs/CMPSC-497-MID-TERM-PROJECT/README.md

-Here is the formatted README file for better readability:
+Here is the updated README file with the "train.json" and "test.json" files added to the project structure:

 # Command Classification with CNN and GloVe Embeddings